foo-dogsquared/website/_posts/2018-05-1-free-resource-list.markdown

 - [Pramp](https://www.pramp.com/) — you get to practice some programming interview questions and it's free

 ## Articles
+- [Brain Pickings](https://www.brainpickings.org) — it's about whatever your brain might be piqued to
 - [Dev.to](https://dev.to/)
 - [Explain That Stuff](https://www.explainthatstuff.com/)
 - [GeeksforGeeks](https://www.geeksforgeeks.org/) — **(recommended)**; a computer science portal (for geeks)